 In addition to completing their exams and the Ethics & Professional Skills module, all ACCA students are required to complete the PER (Practical Experience Requirement) before they can become a full ACCA member.
 See more information about the PER.

 Workshops are delivered in various combinations of morning, afternoon or evening sessions (session availability subject to student demand).
 Tuition occurs in weekly slots, with students attending one day per week.
 Our brochure gives details of tuition offered for December and June exams.
-September-December deliveries also include 1-3 additional whole study days.
+September-December deliveries also include one to three additional whole study days.
 Students can commence their studies in either September or January.

 Tuition includes all key elements that you need, for one price per paper.
 Our teaching team impart the required knowledge (syllabus content), engage you in question practice, and undertake revision sessions close to exam time.
 Progress tests are included for all papers; mock examinations are included for externally examined papers.

-Fees, timetables and the next available entry points can be found here.
+Fees, timetables and the next available entry points can be found in our brochure.

 Note that our tuition fees include the provision of study texts, but exclude fees paid directly to the ACCA Professional Body.